howsoai/platform-installation-examples/configuration/ingress/alb/README.md

 - `alb.ingress.kubernetes.io/group.name`: Specifies the ingress group name - which groups multiple ingress resources into a single ALB.
 - `alb.ingress.kubernetes.io/group.order`: Defines the order of processing within the ingress group.

-## Configuration Example

-Here's an example configuration for different components of the Howso Platform:

 ### platform-api-v2

 ```yaml